shivamottaghi/challenge-symfony-mvc/README.md

   ```

 ### Routs
-To associate a controller with a public url , you can either go to the config directory and make a yaml file,
+To associate a controller with a public url , you can either use a xml, php or yaml file to create routes,
 or use annotation routs.
-If your php version is 8 or above you don't need to install anything.
+If your php version is 8 or above you don't need to install annotations via composer.

 In the documentation's example, the goal is to generate a random number (lucky number) and display it.
 That's all.

 In my case I first tried to do it via making a routs.yaml file in config directory, then deleted them all and
 tried to do it with annotation.
-There is one more thing to do befo

 ```php
 class LuckyController